Klipper3d/klipper/docs/Config_Reference.md

 #   is 2.
 #buzz_filter_cutoff_frequency: 100.0
 #   The value is a frequency, in Hz, above which high frequency noise in the
-#   load cell will be igfiltered outnored.
-This option requires the SciPy
+#   load cell will be filtered out.
+This option requires the SciPy library.
-#   library.
-Default: None
+#   Default: None
 #buzz_filter_delay: 2
 #   The delay, or 'order', of the buzz filter.
-This controle the number of
+This controls the number of
 #   samples required to make a trigger detection.
 Can be 1 or 2, the default
 #   is 2.
 #notch_filter_frequencies: 50, 60